Few-shot Incremental Event Detection: Experiments

 \subsection{Dataset}

-The FewEvent dataset is a few-shot event detection dataset constructed by Deng \cite{2020-DMBPN-FSED} in 2020.
-This dataset is the largest dataset in few-shot event detection learning.
-This dataset contains 100 event types with a total of 70,852 samples, and each event type has an average of 700 samples.
+FewEvent is a few-shot event detection dataset constructed by Deng \cite{2020-DMBPN-FSED} in 2020.
+It is the largest dataset in few-shot event detection learning, with 100 event types and 70,852 samples.

-To accommodate the few-shot incremental event detection task, we adapt the FewEvent dataset.
-Firstly, the data in FewEvent was cleaned, and duplicate data was deleted to ensure that no duplicates were left in the training set, development set and testing set.
-Secondly, each class was sorted by number and 67 classes with more data were selected.
-Finally, we reordered them and reconstructed the dataset according to the specifications in the table1.
+As shown in Fig \ref{fig:Flowchart}, we adapted the FewEvent dataset IFSED to accommodate the event detection task.
+The data were cleaned.
+Duplicate samples were deleted to avoid duplication in the training, development, and testing sets.
+Each class was sorted by number, and 67 classes with more than 300 samples were selected.
+The other classes lacked sufficient data for training after cleaning.
+Finally, we reordered them and reconstructed the dataset according to the specifications in Table \ref{table:dataset}.

-We constructed a 5-way-5-shot dataset and a 10-way-10-shot dataset, each including a base class, a 5-round new class, and an OOD class.
-Each class contains three parts: training set, validation set and test set.
-The base class includes 10 classes.
-Each class in the training set has 100 samples, and each class in the development set and test set has 50 samples respectively.
-Each round contains N classes that need to be learned.
-There are K samples for each class in the training set, and 10 samples for each class in the development set and test set, respectively.
-The OOD class includes 7 classes and does not contain a training set.
-And there are 15 samples for each class in the validation set and test set.
-The dataset we reconstructed is designed to follow the data structure of few-shot incremental learning while ensuring that there are no duplicates in the training, development and test sets.
-The design of the dataset is shown in Table \ref{table:dataset}.
+As shown in Fig \ref{fig:construction}, we constructed 5-way-5-shot and 10-way-10-shot datasets, each including base classes, new classes, and OOD classes.
+Base classes and new classes have contained training, development, and test sets.
+OOD classes only have development set and test sets.
+Each of the 10 base classes in the training set had 100 samples, and the development and test sets both had 50 samples.
+This new kind of class consists of 5 rounds, and each round contains N classes that need to be learned.
+Each new class had K samples in the training set, and 10 samples each in the development and test sets.
+The OOD kind consisted of seven classes and lacked a training set.
+Each OOD class had 15 samples in both the development and test sets.
+The dataset was rebuilt to conform to the data requirement of few-shot incremental learning, and no overlapping samples existed.
+An overview of the dataset is shown in Table \ref{table:dataset}.

+We did not use the base data and development set in experiments, but we still created it and describe it in this paper, as we hope this new dataset will be used in further research.